rhysmoggs/ms3-final-cocktails/README.md

 #### Buttons

 #### - General Buttons
 - Almost every button is styled to look the same.
-A clean and clear button to make for user readability and speed, paramount to elite quizzing.
+A clean and clear button to make for user readability.

 <img src="assets/readme-images/button.png">